This story originally aired in November 2024.

 At the end of each day the team reconciles the ballot count.
 This means they verify that the number of ballots picked up is also the number of ballots accounted for at the end of the process.
 This step ensures that any discrepancies, such as missing or extra ballots, are resolved.
 Behm said the completion of this step means someone gets to push the reconcile button, which sets off celebratory airhorns for the whole center to hear.

-Stanger also explained that 1% of ballots are randomly selected and double checked to ensure the machines have done their job correctly.
+Stanger also added that 1% of ballots are randomly selected and double checked to ensure the machines have done their job correctly.
 On top of this, the state will conduct a randomized audit requesting 0.5% of the ballot batches to be checked yet again.

 Once this audit is complete, the results are taken to the county council to be signed off on.

-And Stanger says "after they do that, then we all say, ‘I'm taking three days off!’”
+And Stanger says, "After they do that, then we all say, ‘I'm taking three days off!’”